acenet-arc/cloud_from_a_to_z/_episodes/posts-and-assets.md

 ## Posts

 What's next?
 If you have been watching carefully you might be starting to wonder a bit about these "posts" and wondering what they are about.
-We have just seen that our theme gave us a special layout for posts, which is separate from pages, and also there is a entry for "All posts" in our main site menu at the top right.
+We have just seen that our theme gave us a special layout for posts, which is separate from pages, and also there is an entry for "All posts" in our main site menu at the top right.
 If we click on that it takes us to a list of pre-made "posts".
 However, if you scroll all the way through them, you will notice that our "Facts about dogs" page is no where to be found.
 So it seems that even though our page uses the `post` layout, it still isn't considered a post.
 So what is considered a post?

 Lets exit nano and have a look around our site's source directory to see if we can figure out where these posts are coming form.